 Kentucky Derby Chocolate Pie with Bourbon

-I’ve been making this Kentucky Derby Chocolate Pie to serve at my home for every Kentucky Derby that I can remember but I’ve been remiss about sharing it on the blog with you; good intentions every single year but this business of the Derby and Cinco de Mayo happening on the same day is well, for the birds!
+I’ve been making this Kentucky Derby Chocolate Pie with Bourbon to serve at my home for every Kentucky Derby that I can remember; our event is very basic.
+A Mint Julep, an appetizer, and a slice of Kentucky Derby Pie.
+I’ve been remiss about sharing it on the blog though; good intentions every single year but this business of the Derby and Cinco de Mayo happening on the same day is well, for the birds!

 I missed my opportunity last year so I pre-dated the post; made a draft with the recipe and dated it so it would be sort of ready for this year.
-Which means I have seen that draft every single day I login to work on posts and now that the time had some to actually make the pie I was foiled again.
+Which means I have seen that draft every single day I login to work on posts and now that the time had come to actually publish I was foiled again.

 No particularly worthy excuse; I guess I was concentrating too much on Mint Juleps?
-If you love them as much as I do, take a peek at this post with a nice assortment of my favorites.
-I love a good old-fashioned Mint Julep but adding fruits like blackberries, strawberries, or peaches really elevates a simple cocktail.
+If you love them as much as I do, take a peek at the links at the bottom of this post with a nice assortment of my favorites.
+I’ve also included links to other cocktails associated with the race at Churchill Downs the day before the Derby and the other two races that make up The Triple Crown.
+The Derby isn’t the only race with a signature cocktail and they are all delicious.

-But it is better late than never.
-It’s about as simple as it gets but also simply delicious.
+Still, better late than never right?
+The Kentucky Derby Chocolate Pie is about as simple as it gets but also simply delicious.
 It’s an easy flour, sugar, egg, and butter base filled with chocolate chips, toasted walnuts and the key ingredient…Kentucky Bourbon.
 Yes, KENTUCKY.

 For many, pecans are more ubiquitous with the South, so by all means, use pecans instead of the walnuts if you prefer.
 I hated walnuts for decades; then I tried toasting them and everything changed and I love them more than pecans now.
 Still…your choice.

-I candied a handful of walnuts to garnish it with but honestly; unless you’re taking photos and publishing them for the world to see; it’s not necessary.
-They were good but really just for show; that plain pie without them was just, well, a bit too plain.
+I candied a handful of walnuts to garnish it with but honestly; unless you’re taking photos and publishing them for the world to see like I am; it’s not necessary.
+They were good but really just for show; that plain pie without them was just, well, a bit too plain or glamor shots.

 This Kentucky Derby Chocolate Pie with Bourbon is so rich and wonderful I had better get on the horn and find some people to come help me eat it…else I fear I would be inclined to just call it dinner.
 I know I’m sharing it with you pretty late in the day for an event on Saturday but two things.
 1. It’s SO easy. and 2.
 It’s simply a great chocolate pie…serve it all year round!

-Do you have a favorite horse?
+If you watch the race do you pick a favorite horse?
 I have a very sophisticated method of choosing one…I wait til they get to the gate and then just pick one.
 I don’t make much money (well, I don’t actually bet either) but I have won once.
 Not a great track record but safe. 🙂

-Pick your horse, grab a slice of pie and watch the Derby with me; it truly is the most exciting 2 minutes in sports!
+Pick your horse, grab a cocktail, an appetizer (I like to spice it up with a Cinco de Mayo type dish like these Re-fried Bean and Beef Nachos) and a slice of pie, and watch the Derby with me; it truly is the most exciting two minutes in sports!

 Kentucky Derby Chocolate Pie with Bourbon

-A rich and delicious pie known for its association with Derby weekend, this Kentucky Derby Pie with Walnuts and Bourbon is as good as it gets!
+A rich and delicious pie known for its association with Derby weekend, this Kentucky Derby Chocolate Pie with Bourbon is as good as it gets!

 Ingredients